-(d) Recommended that the General Assembly encourage Member States to submit the required national accounts questionnaires under the 1993 SNA or the 2008 SNA on a timely basis;
+(c) Recommended that the General Assembly encourage Member States to submit the required national accounts questionnaires under the 1993 SNA or the 2008 SNA on a timely basis;

-(g) Agreed that, once chosen, there were advantages in using the same base period for as long as possible;
+(e) Agreed that, once chosen, there were advantages in using the same base period for as long as possible;

-(j) Agreed that another alternative approach for establishing the LPCIA threshold could be an inflation-adjusted threshold;
+(h) Also agreed that another alternative approach for establishing the LPCIA threshold could be an inflation-adjusted threshold;

 Under other matters the Committee:

-(b) Decided to hold its seventy-sixth session from 6 to 24 June 2016.
+(a) Decided to hold its seventy-seventh session from 5 to 23 June 2017.